Website: https://www.landheritageinstitute.com/

 Be sure to take a look at the map, and notice the marked paved hike & bike trails in green, known as the Medina River Greenway.
 The paved pathway is for hikers and bikers only, not equestrians.
 Please be respectful and stay off of the paved trails.
 You are allowed to cross over the paved Medina River Greenway when riding down to the LHI river trails.
 Be on point, as some horses may spook as the bikes ride by.
 Especially take care at at the paved greenway crossing between trail 18 and 19.
 Here the greenway has a high long decent.
 Your crossing is at the bottom of this decent, so cyclists might be speeding down at an increasing rate, surprising you and your steed.
 Sections of the LHI trails are paralleled and near the greenway as well.
 Your horse will alert to the traffic along the greenway.
 LHI requires you stay on the designated bridle path for good reason.
 Off trail, especially in brushy areas, there can be all sorts of unseen hazards, prairie dog holes, old fencing, debris, etc. Even on trail there is the occasional hole, so please be observant.

 To get to the shady river trails you will pass through one of the five or six gates and cross the paved Medina River Greenway.
-When there has been a lot of rain, making these trails slippery and vulnerable to trail use erosion, these gates will be closed and locked.
+When there has been a lot of rain, making these trails slippery and vulnerable to trail use erosion, the gates will be closed and locked.

 Trail 3, the West River Loop, is so far as I know the only river trail having Medina river access, providing your horse a shady drink of cool water.
 Occasionally there will be water in a trough at the S.T.R.E.A.M. workshop where there is also a mounting block.
 At the headquarters tail head, there is also a water trough and large mounting block.